molfart/anybotics-deploy-sim/README.md

 - **cadvisor_dev**: Collects metrics about containers running on host environment itself.

-All containers are started via Docker Compose through Ansible.
+All containers are started via Docker Compose through Ansible running in the dev container.
 The controller node interacts with the remote daemon using `docker -H tcp://node_b:2375`.

 ## Docker & Docker Compose Best Practices